Rubén Sánchez (artist): Career

 Sánchez began his artistic career at street level, where he mostly painted graffiti.
 Later he began drawing illustrations and mixed illustration with his original graffiti skills.
 He made several of these artworks in streets and public places as well as on different mediums such canvases, wood and all type of recycled materials.

 In 2012, Sánchez began his one-year art residency program at Tashkeel in Dubai established by Lateefa bint Maktoum.
-During this time, he created a vast amount of artworks and painted the first public outdoor mural in the country (non-commercial).
+During this time, he created a vast number of artworks and painted the first public outdoor mural in the country (non-commercial).
 This residency helped him become a full-time artist.

 In 2019, he designed the brand identity of the UEFA Champions League Finals in Madrid.

 Sánchez has also conducted several humanitarian projects throughout his career.
 Between 2014 and 2016, he created several murals in refugee camps in Zaatari (Jordan) and Lesbos (Greece).
 In collaboration with AptART, he conducted different projects to highlight the views of children from Syria and Jordan regarding their homes, after a civil war in Syria made people leave their homes and reside in refugee camps.
 Later on, he created in Russeifa (Jordan) a mural, Pushing Boundaries to highlight women rights and other gender issues.